-Chis Gay, Democracy Manager (01282 477163) or Eric Dickinson, Democracy Officer (01282 477256) would welcome being able to advise you in advance of you organising a petition.
+Chis Gay, Democracy Manager or Eric Dickinson, Democracy Officer would welcome being able to advise you in advance of you organising a petition.
+Please call 01282 425011 for assistance.

 The rest of this document gives more detailed advice on creating petitions and our process for handling them.